-- i.
-The following Subgroup PRD memberships are set to end prior to the January 2024 NBIC meeting: Mr. Kim Beise and Mr. Daniel Marek. - ii.
-The following Subcommittee PRD memberships are set to end prior to the January 2024 NBIC meeting: Mr. Prakash Dhobi.
+i.
+The following memberships were set to end prior to the January 2024 NBIC meeting: Mr. Kim Beise and Mr. Daniel Marek.
+Both intend to continue their membership.
+A motion was made to reappoint both members.
+The motion was seconded and approved unanimously.

 c.
-Resignations
+Officer Nominations